 Radio Image sourced from Shutterstock

-Lately I have been listening to a lot of Radio (most of it courtesy Bangalore traffic), and till sometime back used to listen to Radio City and then got on to switching between ‘Radio City’ and ‘Radio Mirchi’.
+Lately I have been listening to a lot of Radio (most of it courtesy Bangalore traffic).
+Till sometime back used to listen to Radio City.
+And then got on to switching between ‘Radio City’ and ‘Radio Mirchi’.
 But in between them I pleasantly re-discovered Vividh Bharti.
-It was not only nostalgic to listen to all those programs again, but also highlighted the low quality of programming that the popular FM channels (and most TV channels) have.
+It was not only nostalgic to listen to all those programs again.
+But also highlighted the low quality of programming that the popular FM channels (and most TV channels) have.

-There was another program I was listening to where they were answering the letters written by the listeners, believe me the content written by people has hardly changed over the decades.
+There was another program I was listening to where they were answering the letters written by the listeners.
+Believe me the content written by people has hardly changed over the decades.
 But the way the letters were handled was absolutely delightful.
-Listeners are treated with all the respect, and it shows in the way they are addressed, the quality if language used and way the queries are handled, unlike someone shouting at the top of the voice and saying, ‘u the no. ending with 123’.
+Listeners are treated with all the respect.
+It shows in the way they are addressed, the quality if language used and way the queries are handled.
+Unlike someone shouting at the top of the voice and saying, ‘u the no. ending with 123’.

-On Vividh Bharti, content is usually research based, the language used is decent, the flow of words is slow paced but fluent, there is no hurry to fill in the jungles in whatever time is saved.
-I love those theme based programs that have the power to stimulate and create a mood, contrary to demand driven programs, where demand of few heterogeneous people may be catered to, but the program looses the flow and somewhere you feel the absence of a soul.
+On Vividh Bharti, content is usually research based.
+The language used is decent.
+Flow of words is slow paced but fluent, there is no hurry to fill in the jungles in whatever time is saved.
+I love those theme based programs that have the power to stimulate and create a mood.
+Contrary to demand driven programs, where demand of few heterogeneous people may be catered to, but the program looses the flow and somewhere you feel the absence of a soul.

 The more I am listening to Vividh Bharti, more I am falling in love with it, all over again… Or it is just that ‘you never get out of love with your first love’?